0todd0000/cr1d/README.md

-# ci1d
+# cr1d
-A Python package for computing confidence and prediction intervals for 0D and 1D univariate and bivariate data.
+A Python package for computing confidence and prediction regions for 0D and 1D univariate and bivariate data.

 This package contains: